-Page Numbers Face Page 1 Desc cription, Performance Sites, and Personnel 2 e of Contents 3 iled Budget for Initial Budget Period (or Modular Budget) 4 Budget for Entire Proposed Period of Support (not applicable with Modular Budget) gets Pertaining to Consortium/Contractual Arrangements (not applicable with Modular Budget) - praphical Sketch - Principal Investigator/Program Director ( Not to exceed four pages ) 9-11 Othe er Biographical Sketches (Not to exceed four pages for each - See instructions ) 12-21 Reso ources 22-23 Rese earch Plan 24 Introd uction to Revised Application (Not to exceed 3 pages) uction to Supplemental Application (Not to exceed one page) Specific Aims 24 В. Background and Significance 25 Preliminary Studies/Progress Report/ (Items A-D: not to exceed 25 pages) 31 Phase I Progress Report (SBIR/STTR Phase II ONLY) SBIR/STTR Phase I: Items A-D limited to 15 pages.
-Research Design and Methods 35-46 E. Human Subjects Protection of Human Subjects (Required if Item 4 on the Face Page is marked "Yes") Inclusion of Women (Required if Item 4 on the Face Page is marked "Yes") Inclusion of Minorities (Required if Item 4 on the Face Page is marked "Yes") Inclusion of Children (Required if Item 4 on the Face Page is marked "Yes") Data and Safety Monitoring Plan (Required if Item 4 on the Face Page is marked "Yes" and a Phase I, II, or III clinical trial is proposed F. Vertebrate Animals G. Literature Cited 47 H. Consortium/Contractual Arrangements 57-58 I. Letters of Support (e.g., Consultants) 59 J. Product Development Plan (SBIR/STTR Phase II and Fast-Track ONLY) Cheo cklist 60-61 Арр endix (Five collated sets.
+Page Numbers Face Page 1 Desc cription, Performance Sites, and Personnel 2 Tabl e of Contents 3 iled Budget for Initial Budget Period (or Modular Budget) 4 get for Entire Proposed Period of Support (not applicable with Modular Budget) 5 7-8 gets Pertaining to Consortium/Contractual Arrangements (not applicable with Modular Budget) raphical Sketch - Principal Investigator/Program Director (Not to exceed four pages) 9-11 Othe er Biographical Sketches (Not to exceed four pages for each - See instructions) 12-21 Resc ources 22-23 Rese earch Plan 24 Introd uction to Revised Application (Not to exceed 3 pages) Introd uction to Supplemental Application (Not to exceed one page) Specific Aims 24 Background and Significance 25 C. Preliminary Studies/Progress Report/ (Items A-D: not to exceed 25 pages) 31 Phase I Progress Report (SBIR/STTR Phase II ONLY) SBIR/STTR Phase I: Items A-D limited to 15 pages.
+Research Design and Methods.
+35-46 ∟.
+Human Subjects Protection of Human Subjects (Required if Item 4 on the Face Page is marked "Yes") Inclusion of Minorities (Required if Item 4 on the Face Page is marked "Yes") Inclusion of Children (Required if Item 4 on the Face Page is marked "Yes") Data and Safety Monitoring Plan (Required if Item 4 on the Face Page is marked "Yes" and a Phase I, II, or III clinical trial is proposed F. Vertebrate Animals G. Literature Cited 47 Н. Consortium/Contractual Arrangements 57-58 I. Letters of Support (e.g., Consultants) 59 J. Product Development Plan (SBIR/STTR Phase II and Fast-Track ONLY) Che cklist 60-61 Арр endix (Five collated sets.
 No page numbering necessary for Appendix.)
-Check if Appendix is Apper ndices NOT PERMITTED for Phase I SBIR/STTR unless specifically solicited Included ther items (list):
+Check if Appendix is Apper ndices NOT PERMITTED for Phase I SBIR/STTR unless specifically solicited Included per of publications and manuscripts accepted for publication (not to exceed 10) ther items (list):